 TP-Link today announced the availability of the TL-WR3602BE travel router.
-First announced at the beginning of the year, this mobile router allows users Wi-Fi 7 connectivity while on the go, the first of its kind to do so for now, until others from competing vendors become available.
+First announced at the beginning of the year, this mobile router allows users Wi-Fi 7 connectivity while on the go, the first of its kind to do so for now, until others from competing vendors, such as the ASUS RT-BE58 Go, become available.

 Other than that, it’s very similar to the TL-WR3002X Wi-Fi 6 couter part.
 So, the question is, is it worth the extra cost?
 Let’s find out more!